MileHacker Logo

 Public Transportation

-On Espiritu Santo, privately owned minivans mainly serve as the public transport system.
+On Espiritu Santo, not publicly owned minivans mainly serve as the public transport system.
 Locals refer to these as "buses" or "public transport."
-They are typically white vans with a "T" (for taxi) or "B" (for bus/public transport) clearly marked on their license plate.
+They are typically white vans with a "T" (for taxi) or "B" (for bus/public transport) clearly marked on its license plate.

 These minivans operate on demand rather than fixed routes or timetables.
-You wave them down from the side of the road, and they stop to pick up or drop off passengers along their general direction of travel.
+You wave them down from the side of the road, and they stop to collect or drop off passengers along their general direction of travel.

 Routes & Fares